Burton, Dorset: Culture and community

-The village holds a number of annual events including a veteran's day and an Easter egg hunt.
-Church services are also held on the green at Easter and Christmas including carols around the tree.
+The village holds a number of annual events including an Armed Forces Day and an Easter egg hunt.
+Church services are also held on the green at Easter and Christmas including Christmas carols around the Christmas tree.
 The services are jointly hosted by the two local churches of St Lukes and Burton United Reformed, both situated on the green.
 Other local amenities include two general stores, one with a post office, four public houses, a doctors surgery and a youth centre.

 There are a number of listed buildings in the village including the parish church of St Luke, built in 1874-75 and designed by Benjamin Ferrey.
 Constructed in the early-English style from red brick with stone dressings, the slate roof leads to a stone coped gable end with bellcote.
 Another locally recognised landmark is Burton Hall, a large 18th-century gentleman's residence with grade II* status.
 The property has since been divided into flats but the interior still retains its large staircase, moulded architrave, six-panelled doors and 18th-century fireplaces.
 Another listed building is Whitehayes House (also known in some archives as Sunnyhayes and Westhayes), just off Burton Green, where Admiral Edmund Lyons was born.
 The parish also contains a Scheduled Ancient Monument, Staple Cross.
 Very little is known about the truncated stone obelisk that stands at the southern extremity of the village but one suggestion is that it was a boundary marker between the tithings of Christchurch and Burton.
 Another source states that the 'cross' at Staple Cross, was knocked over by a Sherman tank during World War 2, hence the somewhat stunted remains.
 However, analysis of the engraving on page 288 of The New Forest: Its History and Its Scenery (John R. Wise - 1863) would suggest that this is little more than folklore.

 Primary education is provided for within the village at Burton Church of England Primary School.
 Children must travel outside the parish for secondary schooling, usually The Grange in nearby Somerford.
 A mobile library visits the area fortnightly.

-Politics
+Governance and politics

+Burton is in the parish of Burton and Winkton, which covers an area of 868.9 ha and includes the hamlets of Winkton, Bockhampton and Holfleet, and the surrounding countryside.
+On 31 March 2019 the parish was renamed from "Burton" to "Burton & Winkton".

 Burton is part of the Burton and Grange ward for elections to Bournemouth, Christchurch and Poole Council.

-Burton is also a part of the Christchurch parliamentary constituency for elections to the House of Commons of the United Kingdom, currently represented by Conservative MP Christopher Chope.
+Burton is part of the Christchurch parliamentary constituency for elections to the House of Commons of the United Kingdom, currently represented by Conservative MP Christopher Chope.

+Historically, Burton was in Hampshire until 1974.
+From 1894 to 1974, it was part of Christchurch East civil parish, which was in Christchurch Rural District until 1932, when it was merged into Ringwood and Fordingbridge Rural District.
+From 1974 to 2019, Burton was in the Christchurch borough of the two-tier non-metropolitan county of Dorset, administered at the upper level by Dorset County Council.